-CCCA continues to fight for better policies for children with cancer in the 113th Congress.
-The Children’s Cause is working with our advocate champions, coalition partners, and families across the country on the following policy priorities:
+CCCA continued to fight for better policies for children with cancer in the 113th Congress.
+The Children’s Cause worked with our advocate champions, coalition partners, and families across the country on the following policy priorities:

 The Caroline Pryce Walker Conquer Childhood Cancer Reauthorization Act is bipartisan legislation that would expand the research of childhood cancers, improve efforts to identify and track childhood cancer incidences, and identify opportunities to expand the development of drugs necessary to treat the nearly 16,000 children diagnosed with cancer in the U.S. every year.

 The Children’s Cause, working with Congress since late 2012, helped sponsors and colleagues understand the importance of reauthorizing the Caroline Pryce Walker law.
 The bill was endorsed by 19 organizational members of the Alliance for Childhood Cancer and hundreds of childhood cancer advocates discussed this bill with their senators and representatives during the 2013 and 2014 Childhood Cancer Action Days.